MaemiKozue/hexceed/README.md

 # hexceed
-A solver for the game hexceed
+A solver for the game hexceed.

+# Build this project

+## Requirements
+* CMake
+* OpenCV